Using Test Panels in Measurement & Automation Explorer for Devices Supported by NI-DAQmx

 Test Panel for a specific NI-DAQmx Task

-Whenever you open a Test Panel for an NI-DAQmx task, the functionality that is offered by the Test Panel would depend on the type of task and its configuration.
+Whenever you open a Test Panel for a NI-DAQmx task, the functionality that is offered by the Test Panel would depend on the type of task and its configuration.
 A Test Panel for an analog input task would be different than for a digital input task.
-Figure 4 & 5 illustrate the Test Panels for an analog input task and an analog output task respectively.
+Figures 4 & 5 illustrate the Test Panels for an analog input task and an analog output task respectively.
 In Figure 4, the analog input task was configured for continuous acquisition with a sampling rate of 1KHz and samples to read as 100.
 A square wave was connected to the device input to test the actual acquisition.
 In Figure 5, the analog output task had similar task attributes as those for the analog input task.

 Test Panel for a specific NI-DAQmx Global Virtual Channel